Carmel O'Shannessy

-Career
+Biography

-O'Shannessy worked as a bilingual education teacher in the Northern Territory in 1996.
-She received her PhD from the University of Sydney and the Max Planck Institute for Psycholinguistics in 2006.
+O'Shannessy received her PhD from the University of Sydney and the Max Planck Institute for Psycholinguistics in 2007.
 From 2007-2017, she taught at the University of Michigan, and since 2017 she has taught and supervised students at the Australian National University.

-Distinctions

-O'Shannessy works closely with Lajamanu speakers of Warlpiri and Light Warlipiri in her research and much of her work is community-driven.

-O'Shannessy's contributions to the study of language acquisition and language contact are notable for their descriptive insights and also for the creative methods and innovative materials she uses to probe language development and contact-induced change.
-Her research is published in academic outlets and for non-linguists in the communities she works with.
+O'Shannessy has worked closely with Lajamanu speakers of Warlpiri and Light Warlpiri in her research.
+O'Shannessy first documented the language in 2005.
+O'Shannessy further observed the Lajamanu code-switching between Light Warlpiri, English, and creole.
+She is credited with discovering the use of Light Warlpiri through observations of children speakers, recognizing distinctions from how adults spoke.
+O'Shannessy has described its grammar as having a "unique and radical" structure.

-She has received funding for her work on Light Warlpiri and language acquisition in the Northern Territories from the National Science Foundation (USA) and through the Australian Research Council's Future Fellows programme.
+She has received funding for her work on Light Warlpiri and language acquisition in the Northern Territories from the National Science Foundation and through the Australian Research Council Future Fellowship programme.
+O'Shannessy has spoken positively about language revitalization, pointing to examples of Indigenous people seeking out and learning their languages.